|

 (for number ranges CLIs should have a fixed length).

-There is a special string constant "any", that can be used in place
+There is a special string constant "any" which may be used in place

-use a special string constant "hide" instead of the list of new CLI values.
+use the special string constant "hide" instead of the list of new CLI values.

 Note that CLIR is far more useful for outbound rules.